Trusted By:

 • The Russia (Sanctions) (EU Exit) Regulations 2019

-• Differences with the EU Regime
+• This sanctions course highlights the difference with the EU Regime

 • Asset Freezes & Travel Banks on Individuals